-- Posted in: Stock Market
+- Posted in: Market Watch

 Over the past 18 months, investors have enjoyed a remarkable run with stock prices up by nearly a third.
-As of Tuesday, the market has spent 281 trading days without a 5 percent pullback, and 375 trading days without a 10 percent correction.
+As of Tuesday, the stock market has spent 281 trading days without a 5 percent pullback, and 375 trading days without a 10 percent correction.
 This is pointedly longer than the typical 50-day streak for a 5 percent pullback and 167-day run for a 10 percent drop.

 In addition, the S&P 500 has gone 199 days without suffering a 3% drop.
 This is the second longest stretch since 1950, and it has experts concerned about the possibility of a significant correction in the very near future.
 A correction is defined as a decline in stock prices that is greater than 10%.